mmburu8/Premier-ETL/README.md

 ## DESCRIPTION

-This program analyzes how engaged users are with a menu plannign calendar app.
+This program analyzes how engaged users are with a menu planning calendar app.
 Data of each user is stored in a json file.

 json engineer.py collects specific data from json files and stores it in an excel workbook containing two sheets.